AaronKutch/NoetDevLab/README.md

 In order to edit things after this, edit this repo so that it is version controlled, and rerun the script, or you can edit `~/.config/home-manager/home.nix` and run the special `rrhm` command

+Now `nix develop` in special repos should work.

 boilerplate home-manager setup script: